itsnotkx/hackomania2026/README.md

 This system is designed to complement **[Ahref's](https://ahrefs.com/) AI-generated text detection** capability.
 Where Ahref identifies AI-written articles and content, NoScam adds an orthogonal **audio detection layer** — together forming a more complete defence against AI-generated disinformation across both written and spoken media.

+### Security & Privacy
+NoScam **DOES NOT** store your audio.
+It collects them in 2s batches, processes them, and promptly deletes them after the result has been returned.

 ---

 ## Architecture